openjs-foundation/cross-project-council/GOVERNANCE.md

 * Send a notification to the project contacts for the project identified in the PR indicating that a new Regular CPC member has joined the CPC on behalf of the project.
 * Add the member to the github `cpc-regular-members` [team][cpc regular members team]
-* Add the member to the `cpc-private` email list and directory by opening a PR against the [OpenJS Foundation directory](https://github.com/openjs-foundation/directory-private/blob/master/groups/cross-project-council.yml)
+* Add the member to the `cpc-private` email list and private directory by opening a PR against the [OpenJS Foundation CPC directory][]
 * Introduce the new member at the next CPC meeting.

-Former Voting members whose terms have just ended will automatically become Regular members, unless they indicate otherwise.
+_Note: Former Voting members whose terms have just ended will automatically become Regular members, unless they indicate otherwise._

+## Definition of an Active OpenJS Collaborator

+### To be considered an active OpenJS Collaborator, one of the following is required:

+- Activity within a project, community, or collaboration space.
+- A demonstrated level of contribution to the CPC's work during the past 30 days.

+_Note: "Activity" is defined as recent, sustained contributions during the past 90 days.
+Contributions can include, but are not limited to, participation in meetings, issues or pull-requests, editing documentation, community management, marketing, organizing events, as well as similar activities as they relate to the OpenJS Foundation and its member projects._

 ## Approving Project Charters